hamsarajpitani/react-load-lazily/README.md

   </a>
 </p>

-> React-load-lazily is an tiny library to load any component or any html element ( only when user scroll reaches the element position on viewport )
+> React-load-lazily is a Tiny library that allows you to load any component or HTML element only when the user scrolls to its position on the viewport.

 - ✅ Uses IntersectionObserver API natively present in the browser.
 - 📦 Lightweight ~ 1.5KB minified & gzipped (7xxKb)